cardinaltheory/mmorpg/Chapters/Enemey/enemies.md

 ## Enemy Damage

 AI controlled enemies does not determine how much damage that the enemy can do.
 The AI will simply determine the best outcome for that monster to win.

+Each monster has its own features and abilities.

+Lets take for example, a ferocious tiger (how scary).
+Its primary way of damage would logically come from its jaws and claws.